xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2022-08-28-arm-none-eabi-gcc-v11-3-1-1-1-released.md

 ---
 title:  xPack GNU Arm Embedded GCC v11.3.1-1.1 released

-TODO: select one summary

-summary: "Version **11.3.1-1.1** is a maintenance release; it updates to the latest upstream master."

 summary: "Version **11.3.1-1.1** is a new release; it follows the Arm release."

 arm_version: 11.3.Rel1